Constantin Cantacuzino (aviator): Early life

 Cantacuzino was born in Bucharest.
-His father was Mihail Cantacuzino and his mother Maria Tescanu Rosetti, later known as Maruca Cantacuzino; they were both from old Romanian noble families.
+His father was Prince Mihail Cantacuzino and his mother Maria Tescanu Rosetti, later known as Maruca Cantacuzino; they were both from old Romanian noble families.
 After his father died, Maria Rosetti married for a second time, to George Enescu (Romania's greatest composer and a world class violinist).

 Constantin Cantacuzino went to high-school in Bucharest.
 He loved motor sports and he could afford to practice them all the time.
 He was an excellent motor bike racer, winning several races, and driver.
 He set a new record on the Paris-Bucharest race.
 He also played tennis and was the captain of the Romanian ice hockey team at the World Championships in 1931 and 1933.